 - Learn treatment philosophies and approaches to rehabilitation

-- Learn at least 3 communication, behavior or treatment intervention strategies
+- Identify at least 3 communication, behavior or treatment intervention strategies

-- Discover local resources to help serve persons with TBI
+- Discover local resources to help serve persons with brain injury

 Self-paced online course.
-Upon completion of the course and passing the final test with a score of 80% or higher, a certificate will be provided.
+Completion with a score of 80% or higher generates a certificate.

-- To purchase access to the online course for a group choose "Want to Sign up A Group?" below.
+- To purchase access to the online course for someone other than yourself or a group of participants choose "Want to Sign Up a Group?" below.
 This will allow you to purchase access codes that can be distributed to your staff to access the online course.
 More about Access Codes.